islanddove/ReactExpressSQLDemoApp/README.md

 Express api with postgres database.
 * Uses ES6 modules and syntax
 * Jest for a test runner.
 Run `npm test` in the api directory to run the api tests.
+* NOTE - due to some issues with Jest and ES6 syntax, I do not currently have any api tests.
+This will change as I learn more about configuring Jest.